Geometry Descriptions in scuff-em

 The simplest scuff-em geometries consist of one or more compact objects---that is, finite volumes of homogeneous media, bounded by closed 2D surfaces.
 In this case, all meshed surfaces in the geometry must be closed surfaces, and no two object surfaces may touch or overlap.
 Each surface is then associated with a single homogeneous material region---namely, the region interior to that surface---and we collectively refer to that material region and its closed surface as an object.

-file for geometries of this type consists simply
+The .scuffgeo file for geometries of this type consists simply

 of a sequence of object declarations, one for each compact object